Skip to content

 Introduction

 We've included good settings in the default machine configuration to get you started, but you will likely need to tune the settings for your exact needs depending on the ambient light in your room, the settings you used when configuring your cameras, and the kinds of components you're placing.
-This page is to get you set up to place components for your FTP, and learn the basics of how adjusting computer vision works.

 Computer Vision Basics